The Lightning Network’s Watchtowers

 Watchtowers work in this general method:

-• The client (Lightning node that wants to use watchtower services) sets up their node and links the watchtower by updating their lnd.conf file according to the implementation they are using.
+- The client (Lightning node that wants to use watchtower services) sets up their node and links the watchtower by updating their

-• The client then sends a half transaction ID(‘hint’) and a blob of a specific transaction for every commitment transaction during channel update to the watchtower without revealing the full transaction details.
+The watchtower-pubkey is given to the client on registration with the watchtower services which the client uses to connect to the watchtower. - The client then sends a half transaction ID(‘hint’) and a blob of a specific transaction for every commitment transaction during channel update to the watchtower without revealing the full transaction details.

-• The client also sends a signature that corresponds to their public key to the Watchtower thereby authorizing the server to sign the justice transaction and broadcast on their behalf.
+- The client also sends a signature that corresponds to their public key to the Watchtower thereby authorizing the server to sign the justice transaction and broadcast on their behalf.

-• The watchtower then monitors the blockchain for any transaction that corresponds to the hints they got from their clients.
+- The watchtower then monitors the blockchain for any transaction that corresponds to the hints they got from their clients.

-• On detection of any previous/ invalid channel state transaction that corresponds to the hint/half transaction ID they have, they use information from the detected transaction ID to decrypt the blob which is a justice transaction.
+- On detection of any previous/ invalid channel state transaction that corresponds to the hint/half transaction ID they have, they use information from the detected transaction ID to decrypt the blob which is a justice transaction.
 They use the public key provided by the client to sign the justice transaction and then broadcast it to punish the cheating channel peer and recover all channel funds for their client.

 “Watchtowers are not custodians of coin.
 Instead, they are given half of a txid to watch for, and an encrypted blob whose decryption key is the other half of the txid.” — ZmnSCPxj